Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 > [!primary]
 >
-> Refer to our guide « [Getting started with OVHcloud APIs](/pages/manage_and_operate/api/first-steps) » if you have never used APIs before.
+> Refer to our guide "[Getting started with OVHcloud APIs](/pages/manage_and_operate/api/first-steps)" if you have never used APIs before.

-Go to the `/email/domain/` (MX Plan and Zimbra offers), `/email/exchange` (Exchange offer) or `/email/pro` (E-mail Pro offer) section of the APIs and enter « dkim » in the `Filter` field to display only the API functions related to DKIM.
+Go to the API section `/email/domain/` (MX Plan and Zimbra offers), `/email/exchange` (Exchange offer) or `/email/pro` (E-mail Pro offer) and enter "dkim" in the `Filter` field to display only the API functions related to DKIM.

 Click on the tab corresponding to your offer: